East Asia 2014: Rise of China

 Gorbachev’s reforms led to the collapse of the Soviet Union and a decade of stagnation in Russia, but China’s more gradual road to capitalism after the death of Mao proved more successful.
 By 2011, aided by the restoration of Hong Kong and Macau in the 1990s, it had overtaken Japan economically and seemed poised to return to its old role as the dominant power in Asia.

-Starting in Thailand with the collapse of the Thai baht, a financial crisis spreads across the ‘tiger’ economies of East and Southeast Asia.
-The biggest impact is on Indonesia, South Korea, and Thailand, but Hong Kong, Laos, Malaysia, and the Philippines are also deeply affected.
-The crisis ends about a decade of growth in the region and puts pressure on the economies of the Pacific Rim.
+Starting in Thailand with the collapse of the Thai baht, a financial crisis spread across the ‘tiger’ economies of East and Southeast Asia in the late 1990s.
+The biggest impact was on Indonesia, South Korea, and Thailand, but Hong Kong, Laos, Malaysia, and the Philippines were also deeply affected.
+The crisis ended about a decade of growth in the region and put pressure on the economies of the Pacific Rim.

-After 78.5 percent of voters choose independence from Indonesia in the East Timorese independence referendum of 30 August 1999, violence erupts in East Timor.
-Anti-independence paramilitary groups attack people and set fires in the capital of Dili, prompting foreigners to flee the country and tens of thousands of East Timorese to take to the mountains.
-In response to Western condemnation of the violence, Indonesia agrees to withdraw its troops from East Timor and accept an international peacekeeping force in its stead.
+After 78.5 percent of voters chose independence from Indonesia in the East Timorese independence referendum of 30 August 1999, violence erupted in East Timor.
+Anti-independence paramilitary groups attacked people and set fires in the capital of Dili, prompting foreigners to flee the country and tens of thousands of East Timorese to take to the mountains.
+In response to Western condemnation of the violence, Indonesia agreed to withdraw its troops from East Timor and accept an international peacekeeping force in its stead.

-Democratic People’s Republic of Korea detonates a nuclear device underground, making its first successful nuclear test
+The Democratic People’s Republic of Korea detonated a nuclear device underground on 25 May 2009, making its first successful nuclear test.